Child and School Immunizations

 - Child’s health insurance does not cover immunizations.

 - Child is American Indian or Alaskan Native.

 Florida schools and childcare centers require that their students have certain vaccines.
 DOH-Marion County provides each of these required vaccinations.
-If coming from another state and your child is enrolling in Florida schools, be sure to check about the required vaccinations.
-Immunization requirements can be different from state to state.
+If coming from another state and your child is enrolling in Florida schools, be sure to inquire about required vaccinations.
+Immunization requirements can vary from state to state.